 - Risk Factor Analysis: Identification of factors that may impair healing

-- Treatment Plan Development: Customized wound care strategy
+- Treatment Plan Development: Customized healing strategy

 Active Treatment Phase

-- Professional wound cleaning and debridement
+- Professional cleaning and debridement

-- Application of appropriate wound dressings
+- Application of appropriate dressings

 - Infection control and antibiotic therapy if needed